 Pain can be debilitating and isolating.
-Too often all we what to do is crawl back into bed and stay there.
+Too often all we want to do is crawl back into bed and stay there.
 It’s hard to imagine dealing with anyone when we’re hurting.
 Yet there’s no question we all feel better when we push ourselves to be more active.
 9 times out of 10, getting out and enjoying friends, family, people, and life, gets me out of my own issues and beyond the pain.
 And that last time?
 Well, it’s always worth the effort.
-I’m not the only one who feels this way.
 People with more friends have a higher pain tolerance, Oxford University researchers have found.
-Katerina Johnson, a doctoral student in the University’s Departments of Psychiatry and Experimental Psychology, has been studying whether differences in our neurobiology may help explain why some of us have larger social networks than others.

 Endorphins are part of our pain and pleasure circuitry – they’re our body’s natural painkillers and also give us feelings of pleasure.
 Previous studies have suggested that endorphins promote social bonding in both humans and other animals.
 One theory, known as the “brain opioid theory of social attachment,” is that social interactions trigger positive emotions when endorphin binds to opioid receptors in the brain.
 This gives us that feel-good factor that we get from seeing our friends.
 These results are also interesting because recent research suggests that the endorphin system may be disrupted in psychological disorders such as depression.